 Applications should be sent to the Chief Building Official.
 Licensing fees are as follows:

 - Building Official Class 1, Class 2 or Class 3 License - $50 for one year or $200 for five years

 - Building Official Temporary Licence - $50 per year

 - Building Official Restricted Licence - $50 per year

 Building official examinations are based on the contents of the UBAS Act and regulations, and the applicable sections of the National Building Code of Canada (NBC).
 Examinations are administered by the Southeast Regional College, but can be written at any of the approved writing centres.
 Candidates for a building official examination must apply in writing to the College on the exam application form provided by the College.

 Download Exam Application Form

 Submitting Exam Application Form

-Submit the completed form and payment to the Southeast Regional College at least 30 days prior to your expected writing date.
-You will receive confirmation of your writing date, time and location at least 10 days before your scheduled examination writing
+Submit the completed form and examination fee of $200 to the Southeast Regional College at least 30 days prior to your expected writing date.
+You will receive confirmation of your writing date, time and location at least 10 days before your scheduled examination writing.

 Building Code Training for Canadians, a home study training program offered by the Southeast Regional College in collaboration with the Saskatchewan Building Officials Association (SBOA) is available for Class 1 building official candidates.